Are you wondering how to become a property developer? How to get development ready?

 Your land surveyor will give you a big list of tasks, with a bunch of paperwork for you to complete for your subdivision to be approved.
 This usually occurs as your build begins.

 Managing this plan is vital.
 You cannot sell separate titled lots without this.

 Once construction is underway, one of the most important things you need to manage is your plan of subdivision application.

-In Victoria, there is an online portal called the Surveying and Planning through Electronic Applications and Referral known as SPEAR for short.
+In Victoria, there is an online portal called Surveying and Planning through Electronic Applications and Referral, known as SPEAR for short.